constructive-symmetry/constructive-symmetry/A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions.md

     Introducing the mediant also sets up a later lesson about well-definedness, as the mediant is an example of a useful function that is not a well-defined function of fractions.
 This contrasts nicely with addition, which is a well-defined function of fractions.
 Learning modular arithmetic well, largely comes down to fully owning and utilizing the concept of well-definedness.

 [^history]:
     The Āryabhaṭīya is a Indian text on astronomy and mathematics written in Sanskrit circa 499 CE.
-It attempted to find solutions of the linear diophantine equation Ax = By + C,  for positive A, B, C, using a solution that, although the method itself seems unclear at least to the English-reading scholars, seems clearly related to continued fractions.
+It attempted to find solutions of the linear diophantine equation Ax = By + C,  for positive A, B, C, using a solution that, although the method itself seems unclear to scholars who have worked on or from English translations, seems clearly related to continued fractions.
+Linear diophantine equations can indeed be solved using continued fractions!
 The Stern-Brocot tree is essentially equivalent to the modern notion of "simple continued fractions".

     However the Stern-Brocot tree is conceptually easier to grasp for the first time, and can be used to motivate learning about integer multiplication and division, which in turn leads to simple continued fractions.
 Moreover, the Stern-Brocot tree continues to be a useful mental model for simple continued fractions even after a student of mathematics starts to understand continued fractions.
 The Indian mathematician Srinivasa Ramanujan (1887-1920) is particularly famous for his understanding of continued fractions, and various generalizations thereof.